 In Annex 7 to the Chicago Convention, Unmanned Aircraft are indeed considered aircraft by ICAO and hence, some form of verification of their airworthiness is necessary.
 EC Regulation 2019/947 defines three “categories” of UAS operations.
 In the most demanding one (i.e. “certified”) airworthiness approvals issued by the Aviation Authority are always necessary, the first one being the Type Certificate (TC) covering the design of the entire Unmanned Aircraft System (UAS) / Remotely Piloted Aircraft Systems (RPAS).
 The UAS technical design requirements shall eventually be laid down in codes like the EASA Certification Specifications (CS).

-The course will provide an overview of the existing certification specifications for UAS/RPAS and on how the certification process should be currently undertaken for RPAS of different configurations and MTOM.
+The course will provide an overview of the existing and emerging certification specifications for UAS/RPAS and on how the certification process should be currently undertaken for RPAS of different configurations and MTOM in the certified category.

 In addition to questions and answers at the end, but even solicited during the lectures and availability of the trainer during the breaks, one group exercise per day is planned: